Current Pedal Obsession: TKOG Mini Glitch.

 While the Mini Glitch specializes in unadulterated glitching, it’s easy to control its personality with pedals before and after.
 If you’re looking for traditional Greenwood sounds, MG is designed so dirt before and after work well, but here are some ideas that will help you decide where the Mini Glitch lives in your chain:

 Pedals before Since Mini Glitch stutters and repeats your signal, it’s excellent for following and corrupting things that can become monotonous like freezes, ambience, drones and pads.
-Mini Glitch’s random nature can take the monotony out of sustain, hold, reverb and looper loops.
-Since the Threshold mode has a trigger, placing compression before the Mini Glitch will make triggering more consistent.
+Mini Glitch’s random nature can take the monotony out of sustain, hold, ambient reverb and looper loops.

 Pedals after While Mini Glitch on random settings can relieve monotony in pedals before it in the chain, it can cause monotony when used as a 1-second looper.
 The repeats benefit from slow modulation (like flanger or phase) after it in the chain.
 Reverb works well to soften the seams of glitches.
 Delay can sync with repeats on the microloop settings, or can be completely off kilter with the random settings to spice up your delay.
 Since the Threshold mode has a trigger, placing compression after the Mini Glitch instead of before will give you more control of whether the trigger will fire or not, making it easier to trigger on chords, and play over it on softer solos.